tify-iiif-viewer/tify-website/README.md

 - Compile and hot-reload: `npm run serve`
 - Build for production: `npm run build`
 - Lint and fix files: `npm run lint`

+## Running with Docker

+Use `docker compose up --build -d` and open http://localhost:8866 in your browser.